Jon Hendricks: Solo

 Hendricks recorded two albums in 1961 – Salud!
 João Gilberto (Reprise) and Fast Livin' Blues (Columbia).
 Having divorced Colleen and married Judith Dickstein, Hendricks moved to Mill Valley, California, reuniting with his children, who had been farmed out to relatives since the divorce.
 There he recorded Recorded in Person at the Trident (Smash).
 Later that year he was invited by Duke Ellington to take part in the latter's Concert of Sacred Music at San Francisco's Grace Cathedral.
 In 1968, he moved the family again, this time to London, England, partly so that his four children could receive a better education, and partly to distance them from the pervasive Californian drug culture.
 Using London as his base, he toured Europe and Africa, performed frequently on British radio and television with such stars of the day as Lulu and Dusty Springfield, as well as Ronnie Scott and the comedian Marty Feldman.
 His sold-out club dates at Ronnie Scott's drew fans such as the Rolling Stones and the Beatles.
 Hendricks also recorded two albums in London – Jon Hendricks Live (Fontana) and Times of Love (Philips), which was released in the US as September Songs (Stanyan, 1975).
 After five years, the Hendricks family returned to Mill Valley, where Hendricks worked as the jazz critic for the San Francisco Chronicle and taught classes at California State University at Sonoma and the University of California at Berkeley.
 In 1973 he recorded two songs with Art Blakey and the Jazz Messengers – Bobby Timmons's "Moanin'" and Benny Golson's "Along Came Betty" which appeared on Blakey's Buhaina album.

 His album Tell Me the Truth (Arista, 1975) was produced by Ben Sidran.
 Love (Muse, 1982) by Jon Hendricks & Company came next, and featured his daughter Michele.
 He collaborated with old friends The Manhattan Transfer for their seminal 1985 album, Vocalese, which won seven Grammy Awards.
+After residing in London for a time, he returned to America in 1981.
 He served on the Kennedy Center Honors committee under presidents Carter, Reagan, and Clinton.
 His final studio album, the Grammy-nominated Freddie Freeloader, was released in 1990, and featured an all-star line-up that included George Benson, Al Jarreau, Bobby McFerrin, Tommy Flanagan, Jimmy Cobb, Larry Goldings, Wynton Marsalis, Stanley Turrentine, Al Grey, The Manhattan Transfer and the Count Basie Orchestra.